 January 23, 2017: postdoctoral fellow Adrien Poupardin is back!
 He will work on tsunami simulations in the northern Caribbean.

-January 12, 2017: Erdenezul Danzansan, researcher from the Mongolian Research Center for Astronomy and Geophysics (RCAG), joins the group for a month visit.
+January 12, 2017: Erdenezul Danzansan, researcher from the Mongolian Research Center for Astronomy and Geophysics (RCAG), joins the group for a two-month visit.

 January 12, 2017: Amina Bougrine, researcher from the Research Center for Astronomy and Geophysics (Algeria), joins the group for a three-month visit.

 October 6, 2016: publication of "Reconciling geodetic and geologic estimates of recent plate motion across the Southwest Indian Ridge”, by DeMets, Calais and Merkouriev, Geophys.
 J. Int.